bcbnz/django-email-auth/docs/index.rst

 and password.
 This project provides an email authentication backend, thus allowing users to log in with their email address and password.

+This documentation describes how to obtain and install django-email-auth on your own Django-based website.

 .. _`Django`: http://www.djangoproject.com

 Contents: